turbonomic/coreos-kubernetes/multi-node/aws/README.md

+# Kubernetes poweredBy VMTurbo

+This is going to build a Kubernetes cluster on AWS, powered by VMTurbo.

+Please make sure you have VMTurbo server running in your AWS account, reachable by your k8s controller.

+Please follow the instruction of using kube-aws, once the cluster is up and running on AWS, please create a file (/etc/kubeturbo/config) with the following contents:

+{
+        "serveraddress":      "{Your_VMTurbo_IP}:80",
+        "targettype":   "Kubernetes",
+        "nameoraddress":  "k8s_vmt",
+        "username":"kubernetes_user",
+        "targetidentifier": "my_k8s",
+        "password":"kubernetes_password",
+        "localaddress":"{Your master IP}",
+        "websocketusername": "vmtRemoteMediation",
+        "websocketpassword": "vmtRemoteMediation",
+        "opsmanagerusername": "{Your VMTurbo username}",
+        "opsmanagerpassword": "{Your VMTurbo password}" }

 # Kubernetes on AWS

 This is the source of the `kube-aws` tool and the installation artifacts used by the official Kubernetes on AWS documentation.